 This year, the maximum funding available for each grant is $10,000.

-- Brief descriptions of specific experiments that demonstrated broad use of the equipment
+► Brief descriptions of specific experiments that demonstrate broad use of the equipment

 Examples of equipment and instruments funded in previous years are listed below.
 In some cases, more than one school requested a particular type of instrument.